pyxelr/my-anki-decks-of-flashcards/README.md

-# My Anki Decks of Flaschards
+# My Anki Decks of Flashcards
 Decks of Anki flashcards shared publicly from my side.

 The cards have been created to apply *active learning* and *spaced repetition* techniques offered through [Anki]([https://apps.ankiweb.net/](https://apps.ankiweb.net/)) to comprehend various topics.